About

 Dr. DeGruy holds advanced degrees in Social Work, Social Research, Speech Communication, and Clinical Psychology, and has taught in universities across the country—including serving as an Assistant Professor at Portland State University and a Visiting Scholar at Morehouse College.

 Having Dr. Joy DeGruy on the Hawk Foundation Board strengthens our mission and deepens our commitment to African-centered education, cultural preservation, and generational healing.
-Her voice, scholarship, and leadership are an immeasurable gift.

 .jpg)